cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 ### Social and legal implications

 Not all aspects of machine learning fairness are technical.
 We care about fairness because it affects humans at the individual and societal levels.
-These are some papers that look at the social and legal implication of fairness in machine learning.
+These are some papers that look at the social and legal implications of fairness in machine learning.

 [This Thing Called Fairness: Disciplinary Confusion Realizing a Value in Technology](https://arxiv.org/abs/1909.11869)